BenedictIrwin/ExactLearning/README.md

-### For the demo/walkthrough pertaining to the most recent journal submission, please see ExactLearning.zip
+### For the demo/walkthrough pertaining to the most recent journal submission, please see the contents of "ExactLearning.zip"

 # ExactLearning
 Algorithms to exactly learn analytic functions given numerical data